Antibiotics for Diverticulitis

 - Imipenem and cilastatin (Primaxin)

-Carbapenems are the most effective empiric therapy for complicated cases of diverticulitis because of increasing bacterial resistance to other antibiotics.
+Carbapenems are the most effective antibiotics for complicated cases of diverticulitis because of increasing bacterial resistance to other medications.

 Meropenem is as effective and as well tolerated as imipenem/cilastatin in the treatment of moderate to severe intra-abdominal infections6.